Define The Zero Property Of Multiplication

 Early Concepts of Zero:

 The earliest known use of zero as a placeholder dates back to ancient Mesopotamia around 300 BC.
 The Babylonians used a symbol to indicate the absence of a digit in their base-60 numeral system.
-However, this symbol was not treated as a number in its own right.
+Still, this symbol was not treated as a number in its own right.

 Spread and Acceptance: